 I soon saw him headed my way in the white Oldsmobile Vista-Cruiser whose fender I’d bent several months before.
 The car was somewhat at odds with the road.
 The right side wheels were kicking up rocks from the shoulder.
 I could see them flying as the car got closer.
 They made angry sounds, like gunshot to my burning ears as they ricocheted off the underbelly of the car.
 The tires dug into the gravel as the car ground to a halt.
 A cloud of dust blew by.
 My father opened the door and got out.
 He looked at me and then pointed to the driver’s seat of the wagon.
 “Drive!” he ordered.
 His breathing was monstrous.
 He was rabid.
 I had no choice.
 I was a dead man—a dead man with a bad case of nerves—driving that smooth-riding Oldsmobile all the way home in complete, terrifying silence.

 That night we had to attend a bar mitzvah.
 It was a very happy, joyous occasion.
 Lots of happy people were there, the wonderful Iraqi family whose son was becoming a man, and many of our dearest friends.
 Even God was there.
 The family was very happy to see us.
 Everyone was smiling, including my father, whose face that entire night was that of a madman, a terrorist whose plot failed to hatch.
 He spoke not a word to me that night and very little in the seven days that followed.
-Like God, he had his hands full creating the world every day, but he never remembered to honor the Sabbath—he worked himself into a frenzy.
+Like God, he had his hands full creating the world every day, but he never remembered to honor the Sabbath.
+He worked himself into a frenzy.

 My father’s parts began to wear out, too, several years and many cars—usually nice, safe, slow Volvos—later.
 Outside the hospital two days before he died, I found a lost rabbi who couldn’t find the patient he’d come to comfort.
 I persuaded him to visit my father.
-The two had not met, probably because my father nearly became a Presbyterian in his later years: his heart was captured by a thoroughly Scottish Presbyterian minister who presided over breakfast meetings in a church near his building.
+The two had not met, probably because my father nearly became a Presbyterian in his later years: his heart was thoroughly captured by a thoroughly Scottish Presbyterian minister who presided over weekly breakfast meetings in a church near his building.

 After a brief introduction, Dad seized on this opportunity to inform the rabbi, a man connected with God, what a son-of-a-bitch his son was (he felt that way because, to mend my busted heart, I moved out of the state after his cancer diagnosis, and he had to replace me at work.
 My timing wasn’t the best, but the change worked in favor of everyone).
 The rabbi was oddly nonplussed.
-My mother expressed her usual dissatisfaction with my father’s word choices.
+My mother expressed her usual dissatisfaction with my father’s vocabulary.
 “Bobby, watch your language!” she intoned, just as if his closing moments were nothing unusual, nothing different from all the others they’d shared.
 I thought he was wise to get it off his chest.
 I said to my mother, “Let him say whatever he wants.”
 He’d earned this moment.
 He had this business to finish, and he did it his way, honestly and directly.

 The night before he died, I stood there in the hospital with my mother and sister in quiet conversation as we watched the man who’d been the dominant force in our lives finally get some rest.
-His had been a difficult life, and quite long enough considering the speed at which he lived it.
+His had been a difficult life, and quite long enough considering the speed at which he lived.
 He was that BMW Bavaria in human form: fast, handsome, dashing, and tough to control in the bends and twisties—a human design not fully worked out, but he did his very best.

 After a few more moments, he awoke in a gentle state I’d never seen in him.
 He looked at us and asked quietly, “Why are you all here?”
 The answer came out of me so readily, so easily, and so honestly that I couldn’t believe myself.
 Before anyone else could speak, I said, “Because we love you.”
 After hearing those words, he closed his eyes for the last time.